fazo96/pbs/README.md

 ## Usage

+    Usage: pert <command> [options] [args]

-    Usage: pert loads activity data from JSON and computes the possible activity delays
+    loads activity data from JSON and computes the possible activity delays

     Commands:

-      example                       show an example of the JSON data format calculate|c [options] <file>  calculate data on given JSON document
+      example                       show an example of the JSON data format calculate|c [options] <file>  calculate data on given JSON document graph|g <file>                serve HTTP GUI with pert graph of given JSON document

     Options:

       -h, --help     output usage information
       -V, --version  output the version number
-      --verbose      be verbose (for debugging)
+      -v, --verbose  be verbose (for debugging)

 This is the help information for the `pert calculate` command: